Deforestation is the process of clearing forests for land. Humans use land for many reasons, and there is much talk about moves to stop deforestation.

 Interested in Learning More?

 If learning about how to stop deforestation is on your mind, don’t stop there.
-Learn about other ways in which you can contribute to the health of our planet.
+Learn about other ways in which to contribute to the health of our planet.
 There are many ways to help stop deforestation.
 One of the best is through planting new trees.

 Visit our site to learn more.